Quick answer

 Why are MVNOs so much cheaper?

-1. No infrastructure costs.
-Building and maintaining a nationwide cell tower network costs billions of dollars per year.
-MVNOs skip all of that.
-They pay a wholesale rate to use an existing network and pass the savings to you.
+Building a nationwide cell tower network costs billions per year.
+MVNOs skip all of that — they pay a wholesale rate to use an existing network and pass the savings to you.

-2. No retail stores.
 Verizon and AT&T have thousands of physical stores with rent, staff, and overhead.
-Most MVNOs are online-only.
-That's $0 in retail costs — which is partly why your Verizon plan costs $80 and a Visible plan costs $25.
+Most MVNOs are online-only — $0 in retail costs.
+That's partly why your Verizon plan costs $80 and a Visible plan costs $25.

-3. No phone subsidies.
-The big carriers spend heavily on device promotions — "$1,000 trade-in credit!"
-Those promotions are baked into your monthly rate over 36 months.
-MVNOs don't offer device deals, so they don't charge you for them either.
+Trade-in promos are baked into your monthly rate over 36 months.
+MVNOs don't offer device deals — so they don't charge you for them.
+Are trade-in deals worth it? →

-4. What you see is what you pay.
-Many MVNOs — Visible, Cricket, US Mobile — include taxes and fees in the advertised price.
-A Visible plan advertised at $25 costs $25.
-A Verizon plan advertised at $80 often runs $90–$95 after regulatory recovery fees, administrative charges, and surcharges.
-That gap is real money and easy to miss when comparing plans.
+Many MVNOs include taxes in the advertised price.
+A Visible plan at $25 costs $25.
+A Verizon plan at $80 often runs $90–$95 after fees and surcharges.
+That gap is real money.

 What's the actual catch?

-Deprioritization during congestion.
-When a tower gets crowded — a stadium, a city center during rush hour — the carrier prioritizes its own postpaid customers first.
-MVNO users get served after.
-In practice, most people never notice this.
-If you're regularly in very dense areas during peak hours, you might see occasional slowdowns.
+When a tower gets crowded — a stadium, rush-hour city center — the carrier prioritizes its own postpaid customers first.
+Most people never notice this.
+If you're regularly in very dense areas at peak hours, you might see occasional slowdowns.

-Customer service.
 Big carriers have retail stores where you can walk in with a problem.
 Most MVNOs are phone or chat only.
-This is fine for most issues, but can be frustrating if you're dealing with a complex problem.
+Fine for most issues, but can be frustrating for complex problems.

-No subsidized phones.
 You'll need to bring your own unlocked phone or buy one outright.
-This is increasingly easy — most phones sold today are unlocked — but if you were counting on a carrier deal to upgrade, MVNOs don't offer that.
+Increasingly easy — most phones today are unlocked — but MVNOs don't offer carrier upgrade deals.

 Are MVNOs reliable?